 Modeling switch events

 We fit 29 candidate logistic regression models for all seven hypotheses and biologically relevant combinations with the binary response variable of whether an elk exhibited a switch in migratory tactic (yes/no) using scaled and centered covariates.
 We ensured covariates had a Variance Inflation Factor (VIF) less than two (Eggeman et al. 2016; Zuur, Ieno and Elphick, 2010).
 We fit separate sets of models for each tactic as they vary in responses to habitat change (Eggeman et al. 2016).
 We used the caret package to fit models (Kuhn, 2020) and selected top models using Akaike’s information criterion adjusted for small sample size (AICc, Burnham and Anderson 2004; Anderson and Burnham 2002) based on a deltaAICc value of 2.
 We used Matthews Correlation Coefficient (MCC) to evaluate model fit because it is well suited for imbalanced datasets, with -1, 0, and 1 representing perfect misclassification, random chance, and perfect classification, respectively (Chicco and Jurman, 2020).
+We identified covariates as significant if their 85% confidence interval did not overlap with 0 (Arnold, 2010).

 Results